-Yes, you can make a payment through chase.com or on the Chase Mobile® app from a Chase or non-Chase deposit account.
+Yes, you can make a payment from a deposit account at Chase or another bank.
+You can set up either one through chase.com or on the Chase Mobile® app

 From your mortgage loan account, choose Pay Mortgage

 Enter the shortage amount you want to pay in the Additional escrow/shortage and choose Pay this bill

 You'll see your payment reflected online within three days.
 If you're signed up for flexible payments, you'll be able to see your payment online in “unapplied” funds.
 Once you have made all of your payments for the next full monthly installment, we'll post your payment.

 Generally, yes, as long as you’re current with your mortgage and you haven’t given us other instructions.